 The Inheritance Explorer is a view which provides navigation in inheritance hierarchies.
 For example you can use it on a class to navigate to its super class or its sub classes.
-You can also use it on an interface to navigate to classes that implement that interface.
+You can also use it on an interface to navigate to classes (or capsules) that implement that interface.

-Open the Inheritance Explorer by selecting an element in the Project Explorer and then run the context menu command Navigate - Show In - Inheritance Explorer.
+Open the Inheritance Explorer by selecting an element in the Project Explorer and then run the context menu command Explore Inheritance.
+You can also open it without a selection using the command Window - Show View - Inheritance Explorer.